0xM1gu3l/pynometer/README.md

-# PYnometer, The most complete cronometer in python!
+# PYnometer, The most complete stopwatch in python!

 What this cronometer/stopwatch can do?